On a computer-aided approach to the computation of Abelian integrals: Computer-aided computation of Abelian integrals

 The actual computation of the integrals is performed in four steps; first we find a trapping region for the interesting family of ovals, second we adaptively split this region into three parts, one that covers the oval, one representing the inside and one representing the outside, third we change the coordinates on the boxes covering the oval in order to minimise the area of the cover, fourth we integrate $d\omega$ on the boxes representing the inside and the cover of the oval.

-The first step is simple, since we only consider ovals that are situated inside a homo- or heteroclinic orbit.
-A short branch--and--bound algorithm quickly finds a box enclosing the homo- or heteroclinic orbit; this box is our initial domain used for the main part of the program.
+The first step is simple, since we primarily study ovals that are situated inside of a homo- or heteroclinic orbit, exterior ones are only studied after choosing the perturbation.
+A short branch--and--bound algorithm quickly finds a box enclosing the homo- or heteroclinic orbit, and its interior; this box is our initial domain used for the main part of the program.

 In the second step -- the adaptive splitting of the domain -- we perform a series of tests to determine whether a box $B$ intersects the oval, is inside it, or outside it.
 We start by evaluating the Hamiltonian on $B$ using monotonicity and central forms; since the Hamiltonians we study are sufficiently simple, we implement the derivatives symbolically.
+By monotonicity we mean that if the partial derivatives are non-zero, then an enclosure of $H$ on an entire box is given by the hull of the enclosures of the values of $H$ on the endpoints.
+A central form for $H$ on a box $B$, with $(x,y)\in B$ is given by:

+For a given box, $H$ is evaluate three times; naively, with monotonicity, and using a central forms.
+Finally, all three enclosures are intersected.
 Three cases occur: if $H<h$, then $B$ is inside the oval, and we label $B$ as such.
 If $H>h$ then $B$ is outside the oval and we ignore it.
 Finally, if $h\in H$, then we try to perform the change of variables as described below.
 If the change of variables procedure fails, and the size of $B$ is greater than some stopping tolerance, {\tt minsize}, then we split the box $B$ into four parts and re--examine them separately.
 If the size of $B$ is smaller than {\tt minsize}, then it is labelled {\tt fail}.
 If the change of variables procedure works, then we label $B$ as {\tt on}.